 You have the right to be paid for all hours you work in a workweek.
 In general, “hours worked” includes all time an employee must be on duty, or at the place of work.
-Normally, employees must be paid for time spent in training, traveling from site to site during the day, and doing repair work must be paid.
+Normally, employees must be paid for time spent in training, traveling from site to site during the day, and doing repair work.

-Most employees have the right to be paid at least the Federal minimum wage ($7.25) for all hours worked regardless of whether you are paid by the hour, the day, or at a piece rate.
-Some state laws provide greater employee protections; employees are entitled to the highest of the local, state, or federal minimum wage that applies to them.
+Most employees have the right to be paid at least the federal minimum wage ($7.25) for all hours worked regardless of whether you are paid by the hour, the day, or at a piece rate.
+Some state laws and local laws provide greater employee protections; employees are entitled to the highest of the local, state, or federal minimum wage that applies to them.

-Employers may pay tipped employees a cash wage of not less than $2.13 per hour under federal law provided the employer meets certain requirements before claiming a credit against its minimum wage obligations.
+Employers may pay tipped employees a cash wage of no less than $2.13 per hour under federal law provided the employer meets certain requirements before claiming a credit against its minimum wage obligations.
 If your tips combined with cash wages do not equal at least the federal minimum wage ($7.25), your employer must make up the difference.

 For additional assistance, please contact:

 All discussions with us, including complaints, are free and confidential.
 Your name and the nature of the complaint will not be disclosed to your employer.
 The only time we would share such information is when necessary to pursue an allegation, and we would only do so then with your permission, or if required by a court.
 We enforce the law regardless of your immigration status.